Boolean-like algebras of finite dimension: Preliminaries

-In this section we introduce algebras having $n$ designated elements $\e_1,\dots,\e_n$ ($n\geq 2$) and an operation $q$ of arity $n+1$ (a sort of ``generalised if-then-else'') satisfying $q(\e_i,x_1,\dots,x_n)=x_i$.
+In \cite{SBLP} we introduced \emph{Church algebras of dimension }$n$, algebras having $n$ designated elements $\e_1,\dots,\e_n$ ($n\geq 2$) and an operation $q$ of arity $n+1$ (a sort of ``generalised if-then-else'') satisfying $q(\e_i,x_1,\dots,x_n)=x_i$.
 The operator $q$ induces, through the so-called $n$-central elements, a decomposition of the algebra into $n$ factors.
-These algebras will be called \emph{algebras of dimension }$n$.